jonathanaguirre/Empirical-Analysis-of-California-Housing-Prices/README.md

 | oceanProximity       | Location of the house in proximity to the ocean.                                              |

-## what dependencies are required?
+## What dependencies are required?
 | Package      | Description                                                                                   |
 |--------------|-----------------------------------------------------------------------------------------------|
 | math         | A standard library in Python for mathematical functions and constants.                        |